dmbarbour/awelon/AboutABC.md

 ### ABC Paragraphs

 ABC encourages an informal notion of "paragraphs".
-A paragraph separates a batch of code, serving as a soft, discretionary indicator that "this is a good place for incremental processing".
+A paragraph separates a batch of code, serving as a soft, discretionary indicator of "this is a good point for incremental processing".
 A well-behaved ABC stream should provide relatively small paragraphs (up to a few kilobytes), and a well-behaved ABC stream processor should process a whole number of paragraphs in each step.

 A paragraph is expressed by simply including a full, blank line within ABC code.
 I.e. LF LF in the stream.
 Much like a paragraph in a text file.